 I like your bag!

 I stood up, swinging my backpack over my shoulders, and I got off of the bus.
-I began my short trek home from the bus station, beating myself up for not following through with something so inconsequential.
+I began my short trek home from the bus station, upset with myself for not following through with something so inconsequential.

 I could have made her day.
 All I needed to do was just turn around, throw a few words out of my mouth, then get off of the bus.
 Yet, I couldn’t find myself doing it.
 It was only a small sentence, and I probably wouldn’t have ever seen her again anyway.
-I hadn’t even had any intentions to try and flirt with her or create a friendship.
+I hadn’t even had any intentions to flirt or create a friendship.

 Yet, there I was.
-I was walking home having taken no action.
+Walking home having taken no action.
 For some reason, my body decided to take away that last moment hope.

-“I like your bag,” I whispered to myself as I looked at the bus driving away from me.
+“I like your bag,” I whispered to myself as I stared at the bus driving away.